 Considering that many states require that marijuana cultivators, processors, dispensaries, and retailers have insurance policies in place in order to apply for and obtain marijuana licenses to operate, the insurance challenge could be insurmountable for some marijuana businesses.
 There is no doubt that competition is essential, but without enough insurance choices, few marijuana businesses can actually overcome the insurance challenge and enter the market.

 None of this makes sense for marijuana-related businesses that aren’t actually making, buying, selling, or transporting marijuana.
 If you’re designing packaging, gathering data, selling event tickets, or doing any other kind of commercial activity that doesn’t actually involve touching marijuana, your business shouldn’t be treated the same as one that is touching marijuana.

-The truth is there are two problems happening here.
+There are actually two problems happening here.
 First, marijuana-related businesses should be treated separately from marijuana businesses, and second, businesses that do actually touch marijuana should have the same opportunities to operate and grow competitively as businesses in other industries have.
-That means they should have access to banking, crowdfunding, email, event planning, and insurance – just like businesses in other industries.
+That means they should have access to banking, crowdfunding, email, advertising, event planning, and insurance – just like businesses in other industries.

 The marijuana industry shows no signs of slowing down in the near future.
-While some big companies like MailChimp, WePay, and Eventbrite might be worried that investors won’t like it if they take on clients in the marijuana industry, smaller providers have big opportunities to stake their claims on niche services for marijuana-related businesses.
+While some big companies like MailChimp, Google, WePay, Facebook, and Eventbrite might be worried that investors won’t like it if they work with ancillary businesses in the marijuana industry, smaller providers have big opportunities to stake their claims on niche services for marijuana-related businesses.

 It’s a fundamental rule of marketing that being first to market is a significant advantage.
 All that remains to be seen is who will be first to market offering these important operational, financial, and marketing services directly to the marijuana-related businesses that need them.